giovannifarina/webdav_zotero/README.md

 `docker-compose -p webdav_zotero up -d`

+4. Grant write permission to the volume folder to "other"

-4. Edit Zotero's settings
+5. Edit Zotero's settings
    1. Login with your Zotero account
    2. Below, select WebDAV
    3. Set the parameters as in the following picture
    4. Click on the verify button to check if WebDAV is properly working

-5. Apply the same procedure on all the machine you would like to get synchronized.
+6. Apply the same procedure on all the machine you would like to get synchronized.
 Remember to keep your synchronization app active on the folder you provided at point 2.
 The WebDav server should start automatically when you start Docker.

 <p align="center">
     <img src="zotero_settings.png">
 </p>